-The university has moved to an online, travel and expense management system (Concur TEM) for all faculty, staff, and student reimbursements.
+The university uses an online, travel and expense management system (Concur TEM) for all faculty, staff, and student reimbursements.
 Your assigned financial coordinator will assist in setting you up in the system.
 Access for ongoing use is possible with your Wharton username and PennKey by visiting: http://cms.business-services.upenn.edu/penntravel/expense-report.html.